All Episodes

 So joining us is Jeremy McKenzie.

-He's a former Special Forces officer.
+He's a former special forces officer.

-Been on the show many years ago on other topics.
+He's been on the show many years ago on other topics.

 And he is joining us here on air.